-62. Disciplinary procedures should not be seen primarily as a means of imposing sanctions but rather as a way of encouraging improvement or modifying the behaviour of employees whose conduct or performance is unsatisfactory.
+- 58. Disciplinary procedures should not be seen primarily as a means of imposing sanctions but rather as a way of encouraging improvement or modifying behaviour amongst employees whose conduct or performance is unsatisfactory.
 Some organisations may prefer to have separate procedures for dealing with issues of conduct and capability.
-Large organisations may also have separate procedures to deal with other issues such as harassment and bullying which incorporate the statutory requirements relating to discipline and dismissal.

-- 63. When drawing up and applying procedures employers should always bear in mind the requirements of natural justice.
-This means that, where possible, employees should be given the opportunity of a meeting with someone who has not been previously involved in the process.
+Large organisations may also have separate procedures to deal with other issues such as harassment and bullying which incorporate the statutory requirements relating to discipline and dismissal. - 59.
+When drawing up and applying procedures employers should always bear in mind the requirements of natural justice.
+This means that employees should be given the opportunity of a meeting with someone who has not been involved in the matter where possible.
 They should be informed of the allegations against them, together with the supporting evidence, in advance of the meeting.
-Employees should be given the opportunity to challenge the allegations before decisions are reached and should be provided with a right of appeal. - 64.
-Good disciplinary procedures should: - be put in writing; - indicate to whom they apply; - be non-discriminatory; - allow for matters to be dealt without unreasonable delay; - allow for information to be kept confidential; - tell employees what disciplinary action might be taken; - say what levels of management have the authority to take various forms of disciplinary action; - require employees to be informed of the complaints against them and supporting evidence, before a meeting; - give employees a chance to have their say before management reaches a decision; - provide employees with the right to be accompanied (See Section 3 of this Code); - provide that no employee is dismissed for a first breach of discipline, except in cases of gross misconduct; - require management to conduct a reasonable investigation before any disciplinary action is taken; - ensure that employees are given an explanation for any sanction; and - allow employees to appeal against a decision. - 65.
+Employees should be given the opportunity to challenge the allegations before decisions are reached and should be provided with a right of appeal.

+- 60. Good disciplinary procedures should: - be put in writing; - say to whom they apply; - be non-discriminatory; - allow for matters to be dealt without undue delay; - allow for information to be kept confidential; - tell employees what disciplinary action might be taken; - say what levels of management have the authority to take various forms of disciplinary action; - require employees to be informed of the complaints against them and supporting evidence, before a meeting; - give employees a chance to have their say before management reaches a decision; - provide employees with the right to be accompanied (See Section 3 of this Code); - provide that no employee is dismissed for a first breach of discipline, except in cases of gross misconduct; - require management to investigate fully before any disciplinary action is taken; - ensure that employees are given an explanation for any sanction; and - allow employees to appeal against a decision. - 61.
 It is important to ensure that everyone in an organisation understands the disciplinary procedures including the statutory requirements.
-In small firms this is best achieved by making sure all employees have reasonable access to a copy of the full procedures, for instance on a noticeboard and by taking time to run through the procedures with employees.
+In small firms this is best done by making sure all employees have access to a copy of the full procedures, for instance on a noticeboard, and by taking a few moments to run through the procedures with the employee.
 In large organisations formal training for those who use and operate the procedures may be appropriate.